Vipassana movement: Other teachers

 Ruth Denison (1922–2015) was another senior teacher of the U Ba Khin method.
-Anagarika Munindra studied with both S.N.
-Goenka and Mahasi Sayadaw, and combined both lineages.
+Anagarika Munindra studied with both S. N. Goenka and Mahasi Sayadaw, and combined both lineages.
 Dipa Ma was a student of his.

 The Mahasi ("New Burmese") Method

 Teachers

-The "New Burmese method" was developed by U Nārada (1868–1955) and popularized by his student, Mahasi Sayadaw (1904–1982).
+The "New Burmese Method" was developed by U Nārada (1868–1955) and popularised by his student, Mahasi Sayadaw (1904–1982).
 It was introduced to Sri Lanka in 1939, but became popular in the 1950s with the arrival of Burmese monks, where it gained great popularity among the laity, but was also severely criticised because of its disregard of samatta.
-Most senior western vipassana teachers (Goldstein, Kornfield, Salzberg) studied with Mahasi Sayadaw and his student Sayadaw U Pandita.
-Nyanaponika Thera (1901–1994) ordained already in the fifties, contributing to the interest in vipassana with his publications.
+Most senior Western Vipassana teachers (Goldstein, Kornfield, Salzberg) studied with Mahasi Sayadaw and his student Sayadaw U Pandita.
+Nyanaponika Thera (1901–1994) ordained already in the fifties, contributing to the interest in Vipassana with his publications.
 Prominent teacher Bhikkhu Bodhi is a student of Nyanaponika.

 Ajahn Tong was a Thai master who studied for a short time under Mahasi Sayadaw before returning to found his own Vipassana lineage at Chom Tong in Thailand.

 Practice

-The "New Burmese Method" emphasizes the attainment of vipassana, insight, by practising satipatthana, paying close attention to the ongoing changes in body and mind.
-Gil Fronsdal:
+The "New Burmese Method" emphasises the attainment of Vipassana, insight, by practising satipatthana, paying close attention to the ongoing changes in body and mind.
+According to Gil Fronsdal:

-Nyanaponika Thera coined the term "bare attention" for the mindfulness practice of the "new Burmese Method."
+Nyanaponika Thera coined the term "bare attention" for the mindfulness practice of the "New Burmese Method."
 Yet, Robert H. Sharf notes that Buddhist practice is aimed at the attainment of "correct view", not just "bare attention":

 Other Burmese teachers

 Mogok Sayadaw

-Mogok Sayadaw (1899-1962) taught the importance of the awareness of noticing the 'arising' and 'Passing away' of all experience as the way to gain insight into impermanence.
-Mogok Sayadaw emphasized the importance of right understanding and that a meditator should learn the theory of Dependent Origination (Paticcasamuppada) when practicing vipassana.
-The Mogok vipassana Method focuses on meditation of Feeling (Vedanannupassana) and meditation on Mind states (Cittanupassana).
+Mogok Sayadaw (1899–1962) taught the importance of the awareness of noticing the 'arising' and 'passing away' of all experience as the way to gain insight into impermanence.
+Mogok Sayadaw emphasised the importance of right understanding and that a meditator should learn the theory of Dependent Origination (Paticcasamuppada) when practicing Vipassana.
+The Mogok Vipassana Method focuses on meditation of Feeling (Vedanannupassana) and meditation on Mind States (Cittanupassana).